 Below we have provided clear guidance in respect of the cost of our Employment Tribunal work and what factors are likely to impact on the complexity or cost of your case.

 We will always agree the cost of our work at the outset.
 We will provide you with an estimate based on our agreed hourly fee rates and resource arrangements.
 If during the course of the work, we think the cost estimate is likely to change, then we will discuss this with you immediately before agreeing how we progress.

 We are committed to delivering outstanding value for money.
 Underpinning this is our commitment to making the way we deliver our services as easy and accessible as they can possibly be.

-This means reducing the amount of effort you have to go to when using our services and covers things as simple as being able to talk to your dedicated lawyer whenever you need to; (either in person, by telephone or by email); not being transferred from person to person when you call us; and understanding your issue first time so you don’t have to explain things more than once.
+This means reducing the amount of effort you have to go to when using our services and covers things as simple as being able to talk to your dedicated lawyer whenever you need to (in person, by telephone or by email), not being transferred from person to person when you call us, and understanding your issue first time so you don’t have to explain things more than once.

-When representing clients in the Employment Tribunal, we recognise that it can be a daunting and often stressful experience.
-We support our client through every step of the process not just in the Employment Tribunal, but from the very moment you instruct us.
+Appearing at the Employment Tribunal can be a daunting and often stressful experience.
+We support our client through every step of the process, not just in the Employment Tribunal but from the very moment you instruct us.

 Our pricing for bringing and defending claims for unfair or wrongful dismissal in an Employment Tribunal